CodingDog67/Dockering-around/README.md

 Building and running multicontainer apps

 We base this on an application example app that takes customer goals, saves them and deletes them again if needed.
 Like a smal goal - to do list.
 It will run a back and front end and be based on a mongodb server.
+End-goal is: \
-End-goal is each container communicating not through a locally published port
+- Each container communicating not through a locally published port
+- Database = Data must persist & limited Access
+- Backend = Data persisting, live source code update
+- Frontend = live source code update

     4-multi-container-app

 <details>
     <summary>Expand</summary>

+### Basic set-up
 1) MongoDB Service dockerization
 Run of the dockerhub mongodb image:latest will automatically pull the image and build the container.
 Optional - publish the port as long as backend isnt dockerized this node api will talk to database as if run on local machine \

-        docker run --name mongodb -d --rm -p 27017:27017 mongo
+        no network: docker run --name mongodb -d --rm -p 27017:27017 mongo

 2)  Dockerize Backend  refer to docker file

-        docker run --name goals-back --rm -d -p 80:80 backend_image_name
+        no network: docker run --name goals-back --rm -d -p 80:80 backend_image_name

 3) Dockerize Frontend, refer to docker file again, older version might need an -it interactive mode flag during run

-        docker run --name react-goals -d --rm  -p 3000:3000 frontend-image_name
+        no network: docker run --name react-goals -d --rm  -p 3000:3000 frontend-image_name

+### Network optimization
+Create a network and run all containers connected to the network w/o port publishing, only the frontend needs publishing because we want to ultimately interact with it on our local host machine.
+In order to have endpoints in frontend application reachable we need to publish port 80 on the backend application, so that that application is still available on local host, front-end needs to due to how react works.
+Frontend part that runs in container doesnt care about the network so no network addition necessary

+        Docker network create goals-net

+        Docker run --name mongodb --rm -d --network goals-net mongo

+        Docker run --name goals-back --rm -d --network goals-net -p 80:80 backend_img_name

+        Docker run --name goals-front --rm -d -p 3000:3000 -it frontend_img_name

+### Volume addition

+**Database** \
+If database is stopped, goals are deleted due to container removal.
+Data needs to be detached, refer to documentation to see that data is stored in :/data/db.
+Add named volume to secure data, and refer to documentation for authentication/security for limited access
+(if version with volume is run before without credentials delete and restart)

+        Docker run --name mongodb --rm -d --network goals-net -v data:/data/db -e MONGO_INITDB_ROOT_USERNAME=username -e MONGO_INITDB_ROOT_PASSWORD=secret mongo

+**Backend**
+Log files should persist via named volume in working dir(or bind depends on what you want) and live source code update via bind mount.

+        Docker run --name goals-back --rm -d --network goals-net -p 80:80 -v logs:/app/logs -v full_path:/app -v /app/node_modules backend_img_name

+**Frontend**

 </details>